 The astounding variety of the country keeps visitors returning each year.
 You can explore the longest mountain range in the world, the driest desert, glacial lakes, ancient forests, active volcanoes, countless beaches, and urban areas ranging from the modern metropolis of Santiago to quaint and artsy Valparaiso.

 Any country can present hazards or setbacks for tourists, however, this country is a low-stress destination for those who exercise common sense.
+That said, the capital, Santiago, is becoming increasingly unsafe – so precautions are necessary when traveling there.

 Safety in Chile FAQs